aralisza/anth1101/Quiz3/Lakota_Culture.md

 ## Status of women

+* Pre-horse days, status of women roughly equal to the women of Ju'hoansi
+    * i.e., equal to men
+* After buffalo hunting begins, men control of wealth
 * if a women didn't want to get married, would she be able to express her dissatisfaction?
     * Elope
         * couple elopes and lives in another band
         * once gives birth, come back to original tribe
         * husband that eloped with brings a bunch of horses to the woman's father to smooth things over
-            * combined with the baby, it's enough to make things better
+            * combined with the baby, it's usually enough to make things better
         * BUT the father could reject the horses and could even kill his daughter in a gruesome way (draw and quarter)
             * rare, but still could happen
             * daughter's calculated gamble